 One of my favorite pizza dough recipes is Jim Lahey’s no-knead dough, on which this recipe is based.
 It’s simple, doesn’t require any equipment, and doesn’t make a big mess.
 (My wife disagrees about the mess: I have a talent for covering the kitchen in flour.)
-I make this dough at least once a week, sometimes quintupling the recipe and saving the extra balls of dough to use throughout the week or for the pizza classes I teach.
+I make this dough at least once a week, sometimes quintupling the recipe and saving the extra balls of dough to use throughout the week or for the pizza classes we teach.

 Through the years, I have edited Jim’s original to make it my own.
 One change is that I use bread instead of all-purpose flour, which adds the perfect heft to your finished crust when baked at high heat in a home environment.
 And somewhat ironically, I actually knead the “no-knead” dough.
 After I incorporate all the ingredients I get my hands wet and knead the batch for 2 to 3 minutes.
 Without this step, I’ve ended up with dried clumps of flour in the dough.
 There are worse things in life, but we’re seekers of pizza perfection.